XXXXX [DRAFT IN PROGRESS]

 The other end of the culvert, opening toward the wide-open ocean, with “AMOR” written in black marker on the side of every metal ridge

-Where insides have been hollowed out—stripped bare—friends can safely make their homes.
+Where insides have been hollowed out—stripped bare—tender friends can safely make their homes.

-A mole poking their head out of a hole in an old stump, between an oceanic-blue-and-white water bottle and a paper bag
+A mole poking their head out of a hole in an old stump, between a paper bag and a water bottle that’s patterned in oceanic blue-and-white

 A tiny jumping-spider crouched among dead scraggles of grass on a flat expanse of dry dirt and pebbles that is apparently otherwise devoid of life